martoc/martoc.github.io/_posts/2019-10-27-aws-auth-console-otp.md

 ---
-title: Using aws-cli with OTP from the terminal
+title: Using aws-cli and MFA from the terminal
-subtitle: installing oath-toolkit
+subtitle: Configuring account and oathtool
 layout: post
 author: martoc
 image: https://martoc.london/blog/images/aws.png